SAP-docs/preview.developer.concur.com/src/api-guides/e-receipts-new.markdown

 5. After user clicks the “Sign in with Concur” link within the email, they will be redirected to the partner’s redirect URI with a query parameter containing a one-time token **`otl`** that will be used to obtain an official OAuth2 `access_token` and `refresh_token`.
 Example: `<https://{partner_redirect_URI}&otl=7add4621f00b47e1aa2d8a61739c97e6>`

 6. When your application receives the redirect call with the one-time token, strip the token value from the redirect URI and use that token on a Post request to the authorization service to obtain an official OAuth2 `access_token` and `refresh_token` using the [OTP grant](https://developer.concur.com/api-reference/authentication/apidoc.html#otp-grant) while [being geo aware](https://developer.concur.com/api-guides/e-receipts.html#being-geo-aware).
-The following are reserved words and cannot be used as client application defined parameters for `/token` API: `"client_id","client_secret","channel_type","channel_handle","scope","grant_type","otp"`
+The following are reserved words and cannot be used as client application defined parameters for `/token` API: `client_id`,`client_secret`,`channel_type`,`channel_handle`,`scope`,`grant_type`,`otp`.

    **Example:**